envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 and is responsible for configuring xDS resources in Envoy Proxy.

 #### Provisioner
-The provisioner configures any infrastruture needed based on the IR.
+The provisioner configures any infrastructure needed based on the IR.

 * Envoy - This is a platform specific component that provisions all the infrastructure required to run the managed Envoy Proxy fleet.
 For example, a Terraform or Ansible provisioner could be added in the future to provision the Envoy infrastructure in a non-Kubernetes environment.